FlankJam/Gobang-Master/README.md

 # MissionManager

+If you have any questions, please contact the following email address, ‘shudianmission@gmail.com’ Thank you

 Privacy Policy

 ShuDian built the 经典MissionManagerSD app as a Free app.
 This SERVICE is provided by ShuDian at no cost and is intended for use as is.